sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 coupon_order_by | date-time | Orders the coupon history by created date (descending order of created date), created by (ascending order of till name), or coupon validity (valid till: ascending order of expiry).
 Values: created_date, created_by, valid_till respectively. coupon_sort_order | enum | asc, desc.
-Orders coupons in ascending or descending order of `coupon_order_by` parameter user_id=true | - | Returns the unique id of the customer (generated at our end when the customer is registered). next_slab=true | - | Returns the details of next tier of the  loyalty customer. slab_history=true | - | Returns the details of loyalty tier changes of the customer. registered_store=true | - | Returns the store at which the customer is registered.
+Orders coupons in ascending or descending order of `coupon_order_by` parameter user_id=true | - | Returns the unique id of the customer (generated at our end when the customer is registered). next_slab=true | - | Returns the details of the next loyalty tier of the customer such as <br> next_slab, next_slab_serial_number,               next_slab_description, trackers value (for tracker based strategy), and current_nps_status. slab_history=true | - | Returns the details of loyalty tier changes of the customer. registered_store=true | - | Returns the store at which the customer is registered.
 This is returned by default. registered_till=true | - | Returns the store-TILL at which the customer is registered.
 This is returned by default. fraud_details=true | - | Returns the fraud details of a customer.
-This field is returned by default. ndsc_status=true | - | Returns the status of the customer's registered mobile number on NDSC/DND. optin_status=true | - | Returns the services (SMS/email) to which the customer has opted in and opted out. expiry_schedule=true | - | Returns the details of points expiry summary. expired_points=true | - | Returns the details of expired points of the customer. points_summary=true | - | Returns the history of points issued and redeemed. promotion_points=true | - | Returns the history of promotional points issued and redeemed.
+This field is returned by default. ndsc_status=true | - | Returns the status of the customer's registered mobile number on NDSC/DND. optin_status=true | - | Returns the services (SMS/email) to which the customer has opted in and opted out. expiry_schedule=true | - | Returns the details of points expiry summary with number of points to expire, program ID, and date and time of expiry. expired_points=true | - | Returns the details of expired points of the customer. points_summary=true | - | Returns the history of points issued and redeemed. promotion_points=true | - | Returns the history of promotional points issued and redeemed.
 It also shows the store that issued the points and expiry date for each set of points issued.